SatPC32 works flawlessly with the popular Icom IC-970 although this radio

 SatPC32 is a great program that is VERY flexible and is very well

 documented.
-In addition, Eric donates all monies collected from the sale
+In addition, Eric donates all monies collected from the sale of

 SatPC32 to AMSAT.